Timdnb/electronic-component-classification/docs/index.md

 We also introduced adjustable sliders for preprocessing to handle diverse image conditions effectively, a feature added after recognizing the limitations of a one-size-fits-all threshold value.

-The final models are hosted on Hugging Face and can be accessed here: [Electronic Detection model](https://huggingface.co/Timdb/electronic-circuit-detection/tree/main).
-These models can be used to run the inference jupyter notebook.
+The final models are hosted on Hugging Face and can be accessed [here](https://huggingface.co/Timdb/electronic-circuit-detection/tree/main).
+These models can also be used to run the `inference.ipynb` notebook, which goes over the steps individually.

 # Results
+TODO
 couple sample images with results
 - one complicated circuit
 - sheet with one of every component